 Simply put, the Wi-Fi survey is a process where the end user’s requirements are matched against the physical layout of the office and against the expected device density and mobility requirements.
 Through inspection and measurements, analysts work out an understanding of how RF signals will propagate, degrade and cover a work area, and use this understanding to plan how, where and in what number wireless access points and routers need to be deployed.

 Without a Wi-Fi survey, one can only make a (largely uninformed) guess about how wireless access points need to be deployed.
 For small offices, no larger than one or two rooms and barely any visitors, a good guess is easy, but this is not the case for larger networks.
-Radio frequency (RF) signals in the GHz range have a very surprising behavior: depending on the position of the antenna, they scatter against some objects, but bounce right off of others.
-They partly bounce off walls, partly pass through them, in ways that depend on the wall’s thickness and material.
+Radiofrequency (RF) signals in the GHz range have a very surprising behaviour: depending on the position of the antenna, they scatter against some objects but bounce right off of others.
+They partly bounce off walls, and partly pass through them, in ways that depend on the wall’s thickness and material.
 All these parameters affect the bandwidth, latency and capacity of a wireless network.
 It is impossible to make quantitative choices – how many access points to deploy and where, how many devices they can support etc. – without quantitative data on these phenomena, and this data can only be obtained through a Wi-Fi survey.

 WiFi-points